Why don’t you care?

 Yes, we are to follow Christ who will one day bring justice to every unjust situation, but we are not Him.
 He’s called us to follow Him and work to bring justice in this world now, but you cannot accomplish as an individual what God has tasked to the entire church.

 I can’t have an equal passion for all the needs in my community.
 I certainly can’t do anything significant to impact them all.
-But my church can.
+But my church and your church, as part of Christ’s Church, can.

 So what should a Christian do?

 Honestly, that is the most powerful act we can do for any issue.
-We can pray that God would bring justice to an unjust situation and we can pray that should He choose to use us to address that need, we are willing to follow and act.
+We can pray that God would bring justice to an unjust situation and we can pray that should He choose to use us to address that need in this moment, we are willing to follow and act.

 In general, we should be more caring, not less.
 But caring doesn’t always require visible, public action.
 Sometimes, it involves stopping and listening to those who know more about an issue, which brings us to the next thing we can do.